Penske Provides Mission-Critical Financial and Operational Information to Customers

 In addition to providing fixed costs that eliminate unknowns, Penske Truck Leasing can further mitigate risk by providing reliable, well-maintained equipment.
 That reduces the risk of roadside failures, safety violations and crashes caused by underperforming equipment.
 Penske also offers a variety of safety technology for Class 8 tractors that can improve operations and further mitigate risk.

 Penske Truck Leasing helps companies manage the regulatory compliance aspect of Class 8 trucks.
-Penske’s maintenance program minimizes the risk of roadside inspection violations and information on maintenance is readily available in the event of a DOT audit.
+Penske’s maintenance program minimizes the risk of roadside inspection violations and information on maintenance is readily available in the event of a Department of Transportation (DOT) audit.
 Penske can also assist with licensing, further reducing the regulatory burden on private fleets.

 Because Penske equipment performs well, fleets experience better uptime, which minimizes the risk of a late delivery due to an equipment failure.
 If equipment does go down, Penske can provide a replacement unit, ensuring operations continue as planned.